fineanmol/Hacktoberfest2024/scripts/README.md

-This repository contains JS files for the project
+This repository contains JS files for the project!